KCVK

 KCVK (107.7 FM) is a radio station licensed to Otterville, Missouri, United States.
-The station is an affiliate of Spirit FM, broadcasting a Christian Contemporary Music format with a few Christian talk and teaching programs, and is currently owned by Lake Area Educational Broadcasting Foundation.
+The station is an affiliate of Spirit FM, broadcasting a Christian Adult Contemporary format with a few Christian talk and teaching programs, and is currently owned by the University of Northwestern – St. Paul.

 History

-The station was assigned the call letters KOTT on May 8, 1998.
+The station was assigned the call sign KOTT on May 8, 1998.
 On October 23, 2001, the station changed its call sign to the current KCVK.
-On October 3, 2001 the station was sold to Lake Area Educational Broadcasting Foundation.
+On October 3, 2001, the station was sold to Lake Area Educational Broadcasting Foundation.

+Effective July 5, 2023, the Lake Area Educational Broadcasting Foundation sold KCVK, fourteen sister stations, eight translators, and six construction permits to the University of Northwestern – St. Paul for $1.25 million.